Technology was supposed to be the answer to the work-life

 what you want to achieve either as the meeting leader or as

-book the meeting room and check it has everything you need,
+to the meeting issues.
+When giving invitees background information, keep it brief, to the point and relevant.
+Make sure you book the meeting room and check it has everything you need,

 like a projector and teleconference facilities, etc.